Table of Contents

 Staffing to conduct and analyze survey and student interview data.

 Expanding and utilizing and building sustainable systems in mindfulness resources, such as Holistic Life Foundation, and Mindfulness spaces.
-The system must include clear expectations for teachers for consistent proactive implementation of mindfulness and strategy use of daily breathing techniques/practices.
+The system must include clear expectations for teachers for consistent proactive and regular implementation of mindfulness and strategy use of breathing techniques/practices.
 Create or access daily mindfulness videos, cue cards, anchor charts for teachers to use at more appropriate times in their daily schedule so teachers and students learn it and use it, thus reducing the need for students to leave the classroom.

 Opportunities for parents to learn mindfulness/yoga practices.